 - Criminal charges,

-- A poor employment history or current recipient of some type of disability benefit.
+- A poor employment history or current recipient of some disability benefit.

 In cases like these…

-It’s quite possible that the individual in question might not be able to qualify for a traditional term or whole life insurance policy.
-But the truth is, anyone with these types of “additional” issues probably wouldn’t be able to qualify for a traditional life insurance policy even if they haven’t been diagnosed with Narcolepsy.
+It’s entirely possible that the individual in question might not be able to qualify for a traditional term or whole life insurance policy.
+The truth is that anyone with these types of “additional” issues wouldn’t be able to qualify for a traditional life insurance policy even if they haven’t been diagnosed with Narcolepsy.

 - Take their time reviewing their options.

 - Ask a lot of questions.